MisanthropicBit/neotest-busted/README.md

 #### Using busted

 Lastly, you can provide a `.busted` config file and run your tests using busted.
-Learn more about busted configuration file from the [official docs](https://lunarmodules.github.io/busted/#usage).
+Learn more about busted configuration files from the [official docs](https://lunarmodules.github.io/busted/#usage).

 ```lua